EmDonato/Esp32_micro_Ros_mobile_robot_Leonardo/README.md

-# Leonardo ESP32 Differential-Drive Unicycle Robot with micro-ROS and ROS2 Humble
+# Leonardo ESP32 Differential-Drive Unicycle Robot with micro-ROS and ROS 2 Humble

 A mobile differential-drive unicycle robot powered by an **ESP32** microcontroller and seamlessly integrated with **ROS 2 Humble** and **micro-ROS** over Wi‑Fi.
 It fuses wheel encoder data and IMU measurements for accurate odometry, publishes LiDAR scans for SLAM, and subscribes to gamepad commands for teleoperation.